RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 full token. _Undetailed_ tokenizing returns only the full tokens, and discards the elementary, simple tokens, once the full token has been constructed.

-In any case, you will always be able to reconstitute the entirety of your source file by following the location attributes of the returned tokens.
+__Note:__ In any case, you will always be able to reconstitute the entirety of your source file by following the location attributes of the returned tokens.

 ## An example: simple and full tokens,